webplatform/docs/dom/HTMLElement/getBoundingClientRect/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|Returns a ClientRect object that encloses a group of text rectangles.
+{{Summary_Section|Returns a [[css/cssom/ClientRect|ClientRect]] object that encloses a group of text rectangles.
-The returned value is a ClientRect object which is the union of the rectangles returned by getClientRects() for the element, i.e., the CSS border-boxes associated with the element.
+The returned value is a [[css/cssom/ClientRect|ClientRect]] object which is the union of the rectangles returned by getClientRects() for the element, i.e., the CSS border-boxes associated with the element.
 It contains read-only left, top, right and bottom properties describing the border-box, in pixels, with the top-left relative to the top-left of the viewport.
 }}
 {{API_Object_Method
 |Parameters=